cstrouse/Dell-T3610-Hackintosh/README.md

 **Note: You're nothing but an a-hole if you sell EFI folder (config) that's readily available for free.** -- *stole this from mighil because it's right on*

-If this helps you, thank [mighil](https://github.com/mighildotcom) since he did the hard work!
+If this helps you, thank [mighil](https://github.com/mighildotcom) and [maldon](https://olarila.com) since they did the hard work (and the many others who gave us Clover, kexts, etc)!

 This is based on his [X79 Catalina guide](https://github.com/mighildotcom/X79-Hackintosh-Catalina).
 Before finding this I had a usable machine but performance wasn't great.
-I improved things a bit by switching to Virtual SMC and OcQuirks; the X79 guide took me the rest of the way (sans USB 3.0).
+I improved things a bit by switching to Virtual SMC and ~~OcQuirks~~; the X79 guide took me the rest of the way (sans USB 3.0).

 # Budget Dell Precision T3610 Xeon Build (~$350)